DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/09-08 Meeting Notes.md

 ### A Little Update on the VFX

-- Last week, Mikel and I had a VFX meeting where we tried to establish a more consistent style /
+- Last week, Mikel and I had a VFX meeting where we tried to establish a more consistent style & methodology for the game's VFX
--
+- You can find the notes from that meeting here: https://docs.google.com/document/d/1CotzuKCkylPIRJDt6q5vqK-lmzU9-B8RgKnVZGS5qYQ/edit?usp=sharing